 America is currently experiencing some monster tornadoes deep in the heartland.
-As dawn breaks across the land, the scenes of devastation are dramatic, but the casualties so far remarkably low.
-Modern early warning systems have a lot to do with that.
-When a sudden serious storm breaks in Kabul it’s a tornado of metal and there is one unwinding in Kabul as I write these words.
-In Afghanistan tornadoes are not a problem; spectacular Taliban attacks are though and right now there is a series of them in progress.
-So far we have reports of attacks in Zanbaq Square, Qanbar Square, the ISAF logistics base a few miles east of downtown and the Parliament building in Kabul.
+As dawn breaks across my homeland the scenes of devastation are dramatic but the casualties so far remarkably low.
+When a sudden serious storm breaks in Kabul it’s a tornado of steal and there is one unwinding now in Kabul right down the street from me.
+In Afghanistan tornadoes are not a problem; spectacular Taliban attacks are there is a series of them in progress.
+So far we have reports (via UN and media) of attacks in Zanbaq Square, Qanbar Square, (both in Kabul) the ISAF logistics base a few miles east of downtown and the Parliament.
 There are also reports of attacks on the PRT’s in Jalalabad and Logar, the police headquarters in Paktia and Kandahar.
 With the exception of Kandahar all these targets are in the East; exactly where ISAF is claiming they will concentrate their attention this fighting season.

 When I wrote the last post, I asked the question, “to what end?” when discussing the soon to be launched ISAF offensive.
 I don’t care how many “leaders” are killed in night raids nor how many insurgents are rolled up in this pending offensive.
 Does anyone honestly think it will make a difference?
 I don’t.
 The Taliban seem to be able to penetrate the Kabul “Ring of Steel” at will and I bet, based on the amount of shooting I’m hearing, they stockpiled ammo and weapons inside the downtown area just like they did for their last attack inside Kabul.
 Can ISAF stop it?
 No, it has nothing to do with ISAF; it’s an Afghan problem and only they can fix whatever it is that is dysfunctional enough to allow HIG and Taliban militants to launch operations inside Kabul at will.
 I’m getting the feeling that these “spectacular” attacks in Kabul are the new normal.
 It’s going to be a long summer.